nelcea/EmbeddedSwift-nRF52-Examples/Button/README.md

 If OK, configure the pin as input.
 Then configure the interrupt to be on transition to active state.
 Finally declare the handler as a closure, initialize the callback structure and add the callback on the button.
+Clean-up a bit by moving the code in a Button struct.
+This builds but does not work anymore.